cloudshiftstrategies/aws_instance/README.md

 Very simple tools for launching a quick EC2 instance without having to go to AWS console

 It seems like I am often working on the CLI and need a quick EC2 instance fired up to test something.
-I can never remember the exact command sequence to make using the CLI after than going to the console, and setting up terraform for a single instance always seems like too much work.
-So I have to break my flow, log into AWS console, create the instance, copy the public IP and get back to work.
+I can never remember the exact command sequence to launch an instance via AWS CLI.
+It also always feels like setting up terraform for a single short loved instance is too much work.
+So I usually have to break my flow, log into AWS console, create the instance, copy the public IP and get back to work.
+And since I'm easily distracted, I'll probably browse the web a while before I get back to work. :-\

 This tool is designed to allow my to crank out an ec2 linux instance in a flash, without leaving the cli.

-This repo includes two versions of the tool. cli_instance.sh performs the operations using awscli and bash tf_instance.sh performs operations using terraform aws provider. ** This version is always going to be more robust
+This repo includes two versions of the tool.
+* **cli_instance.sh** performs the operations using awscli and bash
+* **tf_instance.sh** performs operations using terraform aws provider. ** This version is always going to be more robust

+Note: could also create a Vagrant version I suppose...

+Interesting trivia...
+I thought the terraform version would be much shorter in terms of lines of code..
+Turns out it's not.
+The terraform version currently contains 149 lines, while the cli version contains 146 lines.
+But, the cli version was harder to write than the terraform version..
+The cli version required 5476 characters vs 3255 for terraform.
+The cli required much longer, more complex lines of code, which are certainly more likely to contain bugs.
+So use terraform if you can. :-)

+		$ cat tf_instance.sh terraform.tf | wc
+				149     407    3255
+		$ cat cli_instance.sh | wc
+				146     562    5476

 ## Subcommands:
 * launch:
-	*	Creates an ssh-key names after the local host name (if required)
+	*	Creates an ssh-key in aws using the local ~/.ssh/id_rsa.pub
 	*	Launches a linux t2.micro instance of type ubuntu, aws or aws2
-	*	Stores the instance ids launched in the instances.log file for cli_instance.sh or in terraform state for tf_instance.sh
+	*	cli_instance.sh stores the instance ids launched in the instances.log file
-	* Provide connection instructions
+	* Prints out connection instructions

 * list:
 	* list the deployed instances